benfred/py-spy/README.md

 Yes! py-spy supports profiling native python extensions written in languages like C/C++ or Cython, on x86_64 Linux and Windows.
-You can enable this mode by passing ```--native``` on the commandline.
+You can enable this mode by passing ```--native``` on the command line.
 For best results, you should compile your Python extension with symbols.
 Also worth noting for Cython programs is that py-spy needs the generated C or C++ file in order to return line numbers of the original .pyx file.
 Read the [blog post](https://www.benfrederickson.com/profiling-native-python-extensions-with-py-spy/) for more information.